ITfoxtec/FoxIDs/docs/up-party-howto-oidc-identityserver.md

 It is possible to connect a [IdentityServer client](#configure-identityserver-client) and read claims from the ID token or select a more complex case where claims is [read form the access token](#read-claims-from-access-token).

 > The [sample](samples) `IdentityServerOidcOpSample` is configured in the FoxIDs test-corp track with the up-party name `identityserver_oidc_op_sample`.
-You can test login (username `alice` and password `alice`) by running the AspNetCoreOidcAuthorizationCodeSample [sample](samples) application and clicking `OIDC IdentityServer Log in`. the `IdentityServerOidcOpSample` sample is configured with Implicit Flow to enable local testing, please use Authorization Code Flow in production.
+You can test login (username `alice` and password `alice`) by running the `IdentityServerOidcOpSample` and the `AspNetCoreOidcAuthorizationCodeSample` [samples](samples) and clicking `OIDC IdentityServer Log in` in the `AspNetCoreOidcAuthorizationCodeSample` application.
+The `IdentityServerOidcOpSample` sample is configured with Implicit Flow to enable local testing, please use Authorization Code Flow in production.

 ## Configure IdentityServer client